shenkafei/gitskills/readme.txt

-Git branch is quick and easly
+Git branch is quick and easy
+Git is version control system